wp-plugins/wp-rss-multi-importer/readme.txt

 Requires at least: 2.9
 Tested up to: 3.3.1
 Stable tag: 0.5
 Imports and merges multiple RSS Feeds using SimplePie.
-Outputs feeds sorted by date (increasing or decreasing), limit feeds, and optionally outputs a feed name that you can customize.
+Options including sorting feeds by date, limit feeds, include feed name and excerpts.

 == Description ==